 If a company falls into bad standing with its home state or the state(s) in which it has a Foreign Qualification, or if it has been dissolved because of non-compliance with the state rules and regulations, then a company is required to undertake the reinstatement process.

 Reinstatement involves a company resolving outstanding business compliance problems and submitting necessary fees and forms to the state.
 Below is a list of the important requirements that a business requires to meet in order to be reinstated to good standing:

 - The initial step is to identify the steps that are required to become compliant.

 - You must clear all the overdue or outstanding fees due to the state.

 - A small business must receive and finish all the essential forms required to be reinstated

 - Audit these reinstatement forms, check for any errors before submission

 - Submit completed reinstatement forms to the relevant state agencies

-With reinstating your business, you regain all the benefits and powers of both your Corporate status and the Limited Liability protection that befalls with it.
+With reinstating your business, you regain all the benefits and powers of both your corporate status and the Limited Liability protection that comes with it.
 Once you have reinstated your business, you will gain your peace of mind.
 You can enter new contracts and continue operating your services without worrying that your business has an unresolved legal status.

 Why is Reinstatement important?